Midlothian campaign: The campaign

+Many of Gladstone's speeches lasted up to five hours.
+He covered a wide range of topics, covering the entire field of British politics.
+He usually delivered brief remarks on the basic principles of the Liberal Party, mixed with his strong (Anglican) religious convictions.
+He then devoted himself extensively to foreign and domestic policy.
+Another powerful element of his speeches was his condemnation of "Beaconsfieldism," which he regularly denounced as immoral.

 Content

 Gladstone's speeches covered the entire range of national policy, he gave his large audiences an advanced course in the principles of government that was both magisterial and exciting.
 The major speeches constitute a statement of the Liberal philosophy of government, reinforced by the fervour of his own deeply-held Anglican faith.
-Scotland, at this time, was a nation fixated on the promotion this sort of religious and moral rectitude and probity.
+Scotland, at this time, was a nation fixated on the promotion of this sort of religious and moral rectitude and probity.
 His focus was usually on foreign affairs.
 Gladstone presented his commitment to a world community, governed by law, protecting the weak.
 His vision of the ideal world order combined universalism and inclusiveness; he appealed to group feeling, the sense of concern for others, rising eventually to the larger picture of the unity of mankind.